zuozhenggh/learning-library/solutions-library/oci-move-improve/ha-oscommerce/ha-oscommerce.md

     </copy>
     ```

-    **Note: Here, the host ip address should be the ip address of the primary server since we are replicating from primary to secondary server.**
+    **Note: Here, the host ip address should be the ip address of the primary server since you are replicating from primary to secondary server.**

     ![](./images/6.png "")